DonDebonair/pelican-bootstrap3/README.md

 ### Pygments

-You can choose the code highlight style based in the pygments styles editing the `PYGMETNS_STYLE` variable, by default is used the `native` style.
-There following styles are avaiable:
+You can choose the syntax highlighting style by using the `PYGMENTS_STYLE` variable to specify one of the built-in Pygments styles.
+By default the `native` style is used.
+The following styles are avaiable:

 - autumn
 - borland